CarlSargunar/Umbraco-Docker/Article_2.md

 ### Dockerfile

 In the previous article we created 2 docker containers, each with their own Dockerfiles.
+These Dockerfiles have one purpose - to define the image that the container will use.

 ### Docker Compose